-A quick scan of the literature on the influence of accessibility on residential and industrial location choice brings to light that the number of solid empirical studies about the impact of accessibility on urban land use is not impressively high, while most of them are related just to residential location patterns.
-In contrast, there are many empirical studies considering the influence of land use on the transportation system.
+A quick scan of the literature on the influence of accessibility on residential and industrial location choice, brings to light that the number of solid empirical studies about the impact of accessibility on urban land use is actually rather small, while most of them are related just to residential location choice, whereas - in contrast - there are many empirical studies considering the influence of land use on the transportation system.
 This limited number of studies is explained by the relatively low significance of accessibility changes in urban areas in developed nations and by the empirical difficulties inherent in the estimation of accessibility, which are related to the time lag between transportation impacts and land use change (Zondag and Pieters, 2005).
 Furthermore, since the available empirical studies suggest that the influence of accessibility on urban residential location choice is positive, though rather modest, compared with the impact from other demographic, social and urban factors, it may be rather hard to empirically identify this relatively small influence.
-Moreover, there are other methodological issues highlighted in the literature, notably the lack of the transferability of the results due to the heterogeneity in different regions or zones, and the ambition to include all possible explanatory variables in one comprehensive analysis (Zondag and Pieters, 2005).
+Moreover, there are other methodological issues highlighted in the literature, notably the lack of the transferability of the results due to the variety of empirical applications to different regions or zones, and the ambition to include all possible explanatory variables in one comprehensive analysis (Zondag and Pieters, 2005).

-This paper seeks to analyse the influence of accessibility on the development of built-up areas, by focusing on the characteristics of their spatial distribution; therefore, the results of our study are able to generate detailed localised statistical information, rather than pure statistical information (see also Fragkias and Seto, 2007).
-After a brief account of the accessibility concept, in the present paper some simple accessibility indicators are selected and described (essentially based on the distance to central or main facilities in the city), while next their relationship with the development of built-up areas (as an indicator of urban development) will be investigated.
-The huge amount of grid-based data available from our cases has been organized in a systematic spatial database; an integrated data structure for subsequent analysis at different spatial scales has been set up, using a detailed spatial scale (grid cells of 25 by 25 metres), and storing all available data for different time horizons.
+This paper addresses the influence of accessibility on the development of built-up areas, by focusing on the characteristics of their spatial distribution; therefore, the results of our study are able to generate detailed localised statistical information, rather than pure statistical information.
+After a brief account of the accessibility concept, in the present paper some simple accessibility indicators are selected and described (essentially based on the distance to central or main facilities in the city), while next their relationship with the presence of built-up areas (as an indicator of urban development) will be investigated.
+The huge amount of data available from our cases has been organized in a spatial database; and an integrated data structure for subsequent analysis at different spatial scales has been set up, using a detailed spatial scale (grid cells of 25 by 25 metres), and storing all available data for different time horizons.
 Appropriate statistical analyses, such as discriminant analysis and logistic regression analysis, are then performed by means of suitable statistical software, using as dependent variables the development of built-up areas, and as independent variables the accessibility indicators selected, as well as some complementary land-use policy indicators.
-GIS is used here as an empirical spatial mapping tool.